 Quality/condition How good is the service?

 Function Does it meet users' needs?

-Capacity/Utilisation Is the service usage appropriate to capacity?

 Our current community levels of service for the services covered by this strategic asset management plan are summarised in this strategic asset management plan and will be further developed with the specific asset management plans.